damiancipolat/Nodejs-Lambda-Practice/README.md

 # Nodejs-Lambda-Practice
-Examples of using nodejs in Aws Lambda functions.
+Examples of using nodejs in AWS Lambda functions.

 ### List of examples:
 - write_to_s3: